AdobeDocs/commerce-php/src/pages/coding-standards/php.md

 *  The use of PHP superglobals
 *  Empty code blocks
 *  Improper exception handling
-*  Raw SQL queries and many other general PHP and Magento-specific code issues.
+*  Raw SQL queries and many other general PHP and Adobe Commerce and Magento Open Source-specific code issues.

 ### Coding standard compliance

 Developers should consistently use [PHP_CodeSniffer](http://pear.php.net/manual/en/package.php.php-codesniffer.faq.php) to enhance the readability of the code and ensure that it meets the Magento Coding Standard.
 [PHP_CodeSniffer](http://pear.php.net/manual/en/package.php.php-codesniffer.faq.php) is the most popular tool in use throughout the [PHP](https://glossary.magento.com/php) development community.
 It provides the mechanism of checking code compliance with specific coding standard.

-The set of Magento rules is located in [`ruleset.xml`](https://github.com/magento/magento-coding-standard/blob/develop/Magento2/ruleset.xml) file of Magento Coding Standard.
+The set of rules is located in [`ruleset.xml`](https://github.com/magento/magento-coding-standard/blob/develop/Magento2/ruleset.xml) file of the Magento Coding Standard.

 Learn more about using rule sets with PHP CodeSniffer [ruleset](http://pear.php.net/manual/en/package.php.php-codesniffer.annotated-ruleset.php)